Last updated: May 19, 2026

 Project Milestones 4 AI is the subject — students design and prototype AI pipelines

-Final Project (Agentic Capstone) 4 AI is the subject — students design and implement agent-based workflows
+Final Project (Agentic Final Project) 4 AI is the subject — students design and implement agent-based workflows

 Oral Defense (in Final Project) 0 No AI

-Studio Participation 3 AI as collaborator — full integration for hands-on AI experimentation
+Project Studio sessions (not graded) 3 AI as collaborator — full integration for hands-on AI experimentation; studio output folds into milestone grades

 Rubric (5 dimensions)